HeadBodyScript/gravestone-dungeons.github.io/data/readme.md

-Put advancepents in sub-folders advancements
-    ->boss
-    ->class
-    ->click

 use clear tags
 tags involving spells
 spell_spellID
 boss_bossID

-root -> execute when new player joins || initial_execute
-initial_execute -> summons the villager and gives base stats on scoreboard for the player init ->
+# BUGS
+✓ Item stats would re-apply on everyones main hand when a player would hold an item that didn't have stats yet
+NOTE: This allowed for items such as food or blocks to have stats
+FIX: Now executes as a player on itself + changed the item_modifier to replace the stat [This migh be useful for when you make an option to re-apply the stats]

+✓ Ysembert talks to everyone on the server + it spawns multiple times in an area
-fixed that the starting villager only spawns once per location + only talks to the player that is talking to him Fix that it leaves early fix that it asks questions make a built in time out for the break / when he leaves instead of when a player is done + doesn't leave if player is within range
+FIX: Ysembert only spawns once per 32 blocks + only talks to the player that is talking to him [makes use of predicate looking_at]

+✓ Ysembert leaves early
+FIX: Now sets the timer back to 500t each time you ask a question

+✓ Ysembert doesn't work in survival
+FIX: Uses trigger instead of function so it is survival friendly + only executes as the player

+# TO-DO
 make all dialog into mine
 ✓ better rng system
-stat pitty system
+✓ stat pitty system
-PITY based on usefullness
+✓  ┗ PITY based on usefullness

-Make an enchantment that stores up node buffs
-Nerf base mana regen
-Fix arcane = mana regen

 do all the entity stuff
+● Nerf base mana regen
+● Fix arcane = mana regen

+# IDEAS
+● Make an enchantment that stores up node buffs

 Buy/unlock ultimate abilities per class